james-bowman/sparse/README.md

         * sparse vectors
     * Other Formats:
         * [Binary (Bit) vectors](https://en.wikipedia.org/wiki/Bit_array) and matrices
-* CSR multiplication, addition and subtraction of 2 matrices (any implementations of the [Gonum mat.Matrix](https://godoc.org/gonum.org/v1/gonum/mat#Matrix) interface) with specific optimisations for sparse matrices with sparse CSR result.
+* Matrix multiplication, addition and subtraction and vector dot products.
-* Binary Vector and Matrix types for efficient storage and processing of binary/bit vectors (elements are 0 or 1) requiring a single bit of memory to represent each element.
+* Binary Vector and Matrix types for efficient binary/bit vectors (elements are 0 or 1).
-* sparse optimised implementations of scalar vector dot product and normalisation (e.g. L2 norm).
-* Implements standard Gonum interfaces for matrices, vectors, row/column slicing and iterating over non-zero elements

 ## Usage